 Is your wastewater lagoon ready for winter?

-The National Oceanic and Atmospheric Administration (NOAA) is predicting an El Niño winter in the United States this year, with warmer-than-average temperatures in the northern half of the U.S. and equal chances for warmer, cooler, or average temperatures in the south.
+The National Oceanic and Atmospheric Administration (NOAA) is predicting a La Niña winter in the United States this year, with warmer-than-average temperatures in the southern U.S. and on the East Coast from the eastern Great Lakes region up through New England.
+Below-average temperatures are likely in the Pacific Northwest and upper Great Plains regions.
 With the winter season upon us, it’s a good time to examine what happens to a wastewater lagoon in winter and highlight ways to optimize cold weather wastewater lagoon operations.

 In this brief article, we’ll look at the effect of temperature on a wastewater lagoon, what happens in your lagoon when the weather gets cold, and how you can ensure the best possible treatment levels despite the weather.